The Devil Is a Woman (1935 film): Reception

-Andre Sennwald, daily reviewer at The New York Times in 1935, defended Sternberg, calling the movie "one of the most sophisticated ever produced in America" and praising its "sly urbanity" and "the striking beauty of its settings and photography."
+Andre Sennwald, daily reviewer at The New York Times in 1935, defended Sternberg, describing the film as "one of the most sophisticated ever produced in America" and "the best product of the Dietrich–Sternberg alliance since The Blue Angel, while praising its "sly urbanity" and "the striking beauty of its settings and photography."
 Museum of Modern Art film curator Charles Silver regards The Devil Is a Woman as a veiled confessional of Sternberg's complex relationship with Dietrich.
 The leading male protagonists bear a striking physical resemblance to the director.